emqx/emqx-docs/en_US/file-transfer/client.md

-# Client Side of File Transfer
+# File Transfer Process and Commands

-Here we describe file transfer from the client's perspective, i.e. some device that wants to upload a file to the broker.
+This page provides an overview of the file transfer process from the client's perspective.
+It describes the steps involved in uploading a file to EMQX and provides details about the commands used.

 ## The Common Flow

+The typical flow for file transfer from the client side involves the following steps:

-* A client device chooses a file to upload and generates a unique `file_id` for the upload.
+1. A client device selects a file to upload and generates a unique `file_id` for the transfer session.
 This `file_id` will be used to identify the file transfer session.
-* The client device publishes `init` command to the `$file/{file_id}/init` topic.
-The message's payload contains the file metadata, such as file name, size, and checksum.
+2. The client device publishes `init` command to the `$file/{file_id}/init` topic.
+The payload of the message contains the file metadata, including the file name, size, and checksum.
-* The client sends consecutive `segment` commands to the `$file/{file_id}/{offset}[/{checksum}]` topic.
-The message's payload contains file data at the specified offset, and the `checksum` optionally contains the checksum of the data.
+3. The client sends consecutive `segment` commands to the `$file/{file_id}/{offset}[/{checksum}]` topic.
+Each `segment` command carries a chunk of the file data at the specified offset.
+The `checksum` field is optional and can contain the checksum of the data.
-* The client sends `finish` command to the `$file/{file_id}/fin/{file_size}[/{checksum}]` topic. `file_size` is the size of the whole file, and `checksum` is the checksum of the whole file.
-The payload of the message is not used.
+4. The client sends `finish` command to the `$file/{file_id}/fin/{file_size}[/{checksum}]` topic.
+The payload of this message is not used.
+The `file_size` parameter represents the total size of the file, while the `checksum` parameter contains the checksum of the entire file.

-All commands are published with QOS 1.
-The success status of each step is reported via RC (return code) of the corresponding MQTT PUBACK message.
-If an error is reported, this generally means that the client should restart the whole file transfer.

-If a client loses connection to the broker, it can resume the file transfer by sending all the unconfirmed commands again.
+All commands are published with QoS 1, ensuring reliability.
+The success status of each step is reported through the return code (RC) of the corresponding MQTT PUBACK message.
+If an error occurs, the client is typically required to restart the entire file transfer process.
+In case of a disconnection, the client can resume the file transfer by re-sending the unconfirmed commands.

-The final `finish` command may take significant time to proceed because the broker needs to reassemble the file from the chunks and export it to the configured storage.
-So the client may take advantage of the asynchronous nature of MQTT and continue sending other commands while waiting for the `finish` command to complete.

-Also, if a disconnect happens during the `finish` command, the client can resume the file transfer by sending the `finish` command again.
-If the file transfer is already completed, the broker will immediately respond with success, otherwise, the response will be sent when the file transfer is completed.
+The `finish` command may take considerable time to process because the broker needs to assemble the file from the received segments and export it to the configured storage.
+During this time, the client can continue sending other commands while waiting for the `finish` command to complete.
+If a disconnect happens during the `finish` command, the client can simply resend the command to resume the file transfer.
+If the file transfer has already been completed, the broker will immediately respond with success.

 ## File Transfer Commands

-All file transfer commands are regular MQTT PUBLISH messages with QOS 1 sent to specific topics.
+The file transfer commands are regular MQTT PUBLISH messages with QoS 1 sent to specific topics.

 ### Init Command